by Resource Associates @ grantwriters.net

 - Developing professional relationships

-Once you and your partners’ have established a good working relationship keep in mind that funders will look at your collaborative partners and the roles they play with your organization.
+Once you and your partners’ have established a good working relationship keep in mind funders will look at your collaborative partners and the roles they play with your organization.
 Funders like to see continuation of current and new partnerships in your grant applications.

 It is best to have at least 10 collaborative partners in your grant application.
 Funders use partnerships to evaluate your networking skills and to determine if you are leveraging other organizations in your community to their fullest potential.
 Including less than 10 partners could be detrimental to your application.
 Having multiple and long-term partnerships and in-kind resources strengthens your project and can make your grant application more competitive.